eriket0107/server-side_CineFlix/readme.md

 ## Client Side (FRONTEND)
 ### https://github.com/eriket0107/client_side-CineFlix

-# API Notes - Challenge of Rocketseat stage 08
+# API Cineflix - API Restful 10

 With this API you can create, update and delete an user and notes that has tags and links attached.